rafapirotto/memcached/README.md

 * `VALUE <key> <flags> <bytes> <cas>\r\n<value>\r\nEND\r\n` in case the key in the gets commands exist.

-or in case the keys doesn't exist:
+or in case the key doesn't exist:

 * `END\r\n`